ozra/onyx-lang/README.md

 - Contributing

 ## Long Version ##
-- **Use scientific findings** for aspects of programming linguistics where research is available, in order to obtain:
+- **Use scientific findings** for aspects of programming linguistics where research is available - focused on the human interaction and performance - in order to obtain:
     - _Highest possible productivity_ (which according to findings seem to require "enjoying the process")
     - Most _secure functioning_ possible produced by that effort
     - _Efficient code_ naturally by the common patterns.